Bivariate Distribution Regression with Application to Insurance Data: Model and Estimation

-In practice, one can select sufficiently many discrete points of the support $\mathcal{Y}$ to construct the estimator $\widehat{F}_{Y|X, Z}(y|x, z)$.
 One important property that characterizes $\widehat{F}_{Y|X, Z}(y|x, z)$ is monotonicity, i.e., conditional distribution functions are non-decreasing by definition.
 Yet, the estimated distribution functions in (\ref{eq:hat}) do not necessarily satisfy monotonicity in finite samples.
-We can monotonize the conditional distribution estimators in (\ref{eq:hat}), using the rearrangement method proposed by \cite{chernozhukov2009improving}.
+We can monotonize the conditional distribution estimators using the rearrangement method proposed by \cite{chernozhukov2009improving}.
 The rearranging procedure could yield finite-sample improvement \cite[for instance, see][]{chetverikov2018econometrics} and allow for a straightforward application of the functional delta method when we transform the estimated distributions by Hadamard differentiable maps.